-I employ administrative data on birth outcomes (i.e. Vital Statistics) to compare immigrants in Spain to the native population in Spain and Ecuador.
-Following the health economic literature, birth weights are strongly correlated with a mother's habits during pregnancy and health, and it also represents an important marker of the infant's health at birth and as an adult (Currier and Moretti 2007, Currier 2007 and Conley and Bennet 2000).
+Health economists argue that birth weights are strongly correlated with a mother's habits during pregnancy and her health, and that it also represents an important marker of the infant's health at birth and as an adult (Currier and Moretti 2007, Currier 2007 and Conley and Bennet 2000).
+Accordingly, I employ administrative data on birth outcomes (i.e. Vital Statistics for Spain and Ecuador) to investigate health differences between immigrants and natives in both countries.

-The paper is structured as follows: the next section provides a brief overview of the literature on the health immigrant effect, section 3 highlights the main features of the recent process of Ecuadorian migration, section 4 describes the data, section 5 presents the main results and section 6 concludes.
+The paper is structured as follows: the next section provides a brief overview of the literature on the healthy immigrant effect, section 3 highlights the main features of the recent process of Ecuadorian migration, section 4 describes the data, section 5 presents the main results, section 6 investigates the fertility behavior of different groups and the implications for the results.
+Some concluding remarks are presented in Section 7.